 Are you looking for information on a humanitarian green card, obtaining a green card through refugee or asylee status?
 We can help.
 This guide to obtaining a green card through refugee or asylee status is part of our guide to green cards.
 If you need more information, please keep on reading.
 If you know that you could use some help now, please contact us.

 The United States has a history of responding to the needs of the world’s oppressed peoples.
-For a representative example see here.
-Victims of oppression can show that oppressors persecuted them or that they fear of future persecution due to some protected ground.
+For a representative example of the United States responding to such oppression, see here.
+In order for the United States to help them, victims of oppression show that oppressors persecuted them or that they fear of future persecution due to some protected ground.
+A protected ground is generally some immutable characteristic that a person cannot change.

 Humanitarian Response to Oppression